CHIHULY in the GARDEN

-Renowned glass sculptor Dale Chihuly and his talented team’s installations will return to the Sonoran Desert in a joint exhibition at both the Desert Botanical Garden and Taliesin West.
-Opening Friday, December 3, both shows will be on view through June 19.
+Renowned glass sculptor Dale Chihuly and his talented team’s installations have returned to the Sonoran Desert in a joint exhibition at both the Desert Botanical Garden and Taliesin West.
+Both shows are now on view through June 19.

 Above: Summer Sun by Dale Chihuly.
 Taken at Desert Botanical Garden Exhibit, 2014.

 There’s a certain drama when it comes to the work of Dale Chihuly.
 While the glass is beautiful and the installations elegant and intricate, there’s this sense that it’s also incredibly fragile.
 While his pieces have soared over Venice, illuminated Jerusalem and even sparkled in the snow, the placement of these incredible works of art among the Desert Botanical Garden’s glorious array of fauna and Taliesin West’s iconic Frank Lloyd Wright structures are truly inspired.
 Both venues, as well as the artist, are thrilled to have these sculptures back in the Valley for an encore performance.